jg-digital-media/clickable_photo_list/readme.md

 If you look at `foreach($photos as $photo): ?>` you'll see that the `foreach` loop is iterating the data stored and made readable in $json_data and does this for as many times as there are photos in the JSON file.
 And we're displaying the data in the same way as before by using a JSON key.  `<?php echo htmlspecialchars($photo['caption']); ?>`.

+In english, it's the code we need to display more than 1 photo from our list.

 ## Requirements